 There are many more islands to see in Hauraki Gulf.
 They are more off the beaten track simply because ferries are not as frequent or you have to take a boat cruise to get there.

 Motuihe and Motutapu both have ferries from the Auckland ferry terminal, in fact, Motutapu is connected to Rangitoto Island.
 They are steeped in World War 1 and World War 2 history.
-Motuihe held prisoners and a navel base and Matutapu still has WW2 ex-military barracks.
+Motuihe held prisoners and a naval base and Matutapu still has WW2 ex-military barracks.
 Nowadays, people enjoy their beaches, volunteer for conservation, and camp on the islands.
 Check out more about the campsites on Where to Camp in Auckland.

 Protected wildlife and native bush can be found on Tiritiri Matangi, Browns Island, Little Barrier Island and Kawau Island.
 Especially on Tiritiri Matangi, there is a wildlife sanctuary for tuatara, little blue penguin during the breeding and moulting seasons, takahe, and more.

 Ferries have just started going to Rotorua Island.
-This used to be off limits except for those using the drug and rehabilitation centre in the care of the Salvation Army.
-Today, you can take the walking trails, go to the 4 beaches, and visit the museum to learn about this intriguing island’s past.
+This used to be off-limits except for those using the drug and rehabilitation centre in the care of the Salvation Army.
+Today, you can take the walking trails, go to the four beaches, and visit the museum to learn about this intriguing island’s past.

 If you have more time in the Hauraki Gulf…